 It’s inevitable.
 People get behind.

-As an engineering manager, one of your key jobs is making sure that the development pipeline is flowing smoothly.
+As an engineering manager, one of your key jobs is ensuring that the development pipeline is flowing smoothly.
 However, it’s not always easy to see when it’s not.

 It takes skill to navigate those situations, and, of course, it’s likely to lead to a not-so-fun conversation with your boss about the timeline.